jporeilly/Ansible/Labs/02 Playbooks/01 Playbooks/playbooks.md

 **hosts**
 This tag specifies the lists of hosts or host group against which we want to run the task.
 The hosts field/tag is mandatory.
 It tells Ansible on which hosts to run the listed tasks.
 The tasks can be run on the same machine or on a remote machine.
 One can run the tasks on multiple machines and hence hosts tag can have a group of hosts’ entry as well.

 **become**
 Ansible allows you to ‘become’ another user, different from the user that logged into the machine (remote user).
+Allows sudo priviledges.

 **vars**
 Vars tag lets you define the variables which you can use in your playbook.
 Usage is similar to variables in any programming language.